-Canada’s core consumer prices, which exclude eight of the most volatile components such as food, energy, and mortgage interest costs, rose 0.2% month over month in January 2026, after a 0.4% decrease in the prior month. source: Statistics Canada
+Canada’s annual core inflation, which strips out eight of the most volatile components including food, energy, and mortgage interest costs, rose 0.4% from the previous month in February, following a 0.2% increase in January. source: Statistics Canada

 Core Inflation Rate MoM in Canada is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada Core Inflation Rate MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.